R3Conclave/conclave-core-sdk/docs/docs/index.md

 !!! warning
     This is a beta release of Conclave.
 You should not run enclaves built with it in production.

-Beta 1 ships with the following known issues:
+This release ships with the following known issues:

 1. The API may change up until version 1.0.
 Although we have no current plans to change the API, small changes like package names may still occur and we may adapt the API based on user feedback during the beta period.